LizenzFass78851/fxserverinstallscripts/scripts/1-install-phpmyadmin/README.md

-## docker compose
+## Docker Compose
-recommended, but cannot run on hosted vserver
+Recommended, but cannot run on hosted vServer.

-- a script to install a database + phpmyadmin (requires an already installed docker with docker-compose)
+A script to install a database and phpMyAdmin (requires an already installed Docker with Docker Compose).

-## without docker compose
+## Without Docker Compose
-alternative, but more complicated
+Alternative, but more complicated.

-- a script to install a database + phpmyadmin (without docker compose)
+A script to install a database and phpMyAdmin (without Docker Compose).